 How can you protect your child from getting themselves in these types of situations?
 Be a strong, reliable support system.
 Make it so that they don’t feel the need to turn to “online friends” to talk about their problems.
 Consistently remind them that they can come to you with anything and you will always be open to conversation.
 If your child feels surrounded by people who have their best interests at heart, they will not go looking for this comfort and reassurance on the internet.
 Hopefully, they will then feel comfortable coming to you if they begin communicating with a new online friend.
 However, as they often can’t recognize a safe online friend from a dangerous one, especially when they first begin interacting with others online, your parental guidance may be necessary.

-This is a huge reason why Cyber Dive is creating monitoring tools to assist parents in starting these important conversations in an effort to protect their children.
+This is a huge reason why Cyber Dive created the Aqua One with integrated monitoring capabilities to assist parents in starting these important conversations in an effort to protect their children.
 If you see that your child is adding new friends on Instagram that you are not familiar with, you can talk to them about it.
 If you see that they are posting personal information like their hometown, school or favorite hangout spots, you can discuss the dangers of sharing this with their online community.
 Even with private accounts, this information is easily accessible and open to the public.
 They should be giving every post and message a good amount of thought before sharing them with the world.
 They should also be very particular about the friends they add on social media so that they can avoid opening themselves up to potential grooming.
 Teaching your child the signs of grooming will increase their awareness and your confidence in allowing them to explore and interact with friends online.

 If you have become aware that a stranger is messaging your child, hoping to build a relationship, you need to take action immediately.
 Start by gathering all of the information that has been exchanged between your child and their predator.
 While it is likely their account is not who they say they are, this information can be very beneficial when reporting to officials.
 From there, you can contact the National Human Trafficking Resource Center and they can provide you with the next steps in reporting this predator.